 Apanecatl (MH486v)

-This black-line drawing of the simplex glyph for the personal name Apanecatl (perhaps "Canal Person," attested here as a man's name) shows a three-part stream of water falling downward.
+This is a black-line drawing of the simplex glyph for the personal name Apanecatl, which was short for Atempanecatl or Atecpanecatl, according to Susan Gillespie, The Aztec Kings, 1989, 258.
+According to the Crónica Mexicayotl, Apanecatl was a legendary teomama (deity bearer) in the migration that eventually reached and founded Mexico City.
+The name includes "Apan" (from apantli, canal or waterway), suggesting a reading of "Canal Person."
+The glyph shows a three-part stream of water falling downward.
 Thick black lines suggest currents.
 The tips of the streams have droplets or beads.
 The water swirls slightly at the top.

 Stephanie Wood

-The gloss suggests a root of waterway [apantli in this name.
-There was a famous Apanecatl who was a deity-carrier.
-The name is still in used today in Mexico in the Sierra de Zongolica, Estado de Veracruz.
+The name Apanecatl is still very much in use today in Mexico in the Sierra de Zongolica, Estado de Veracruz.
 See: Ezequiel Jiménez Romero, Santos Carvajal García, Ramon Tepole González, and Jorge Luis Hernández, "Apellidos Nahuas Vigentes," published to Facebook by Ernestina Lara Cuevas, 30 May 2020.
+A Google search brings up many examples.

 Stephanie Wood